sooha-cs/SecuIntell/README.md

 The Indian SIEM market is growing at **13% CAGR**, yet procurement decisions are often made without:
     - Alignment to Indian regulatory frameworks (CERT-In Directive 2022, DPDP Act, RBI CSF)
-    - Sector-specific weighting (a bank's needs ≠ a mid-market SaaS company's needs)
     - Practical SOC usability benchmarks relevant to Indian team sizes and skill sets

 SecuIntell aims to bridge this gap.